theochem/horton/doc/download_and_install_mac.rst

     :
     : --

-Download and Installation on Mac OS X (10.8--10.10)
+Download and installation on Mac OS X (10.8--10.10)
 ###################################################

 Disclaimer